garagehive/garagehive.github.io/docs/garagehive-customer-notifications.md

 ## How to preview and verify your template

-You have the ability to preview and verify the  notification template you have created
+You have the ability to preview and verify the  notification template you have created.

 To do this, click "actions" in the ribbon, then select the message you wish to verify.